Updated: July 22, 2022 by Jennifer Munsell

 - Your bearded dragon can see another bearded dragon in the same or a different enclosure and they are submissive but still stressed out.
 If this is the cause of their heavy breathing, look for other signs of submission such as arm waving or hiding.

-- Your bearded dragon may be able to see their natural predators such as dogs, cats, or birds.
+- Your bearded dragon may be able to see natural predators such as dogs, cats, or birds.
 They could be in the same room as your bearded dragon’s enclosure, or it could even be a neighbor’s cat looking in through the window and your bearded dragon happens to be able to see them.

 - The enclosure settings may be incorrect.
 It may be too hot, too cold, too humid, or too dry in the enclosure, and this will cause your bearded dragon to be stressed.
 Your bearded dragon’s enclosure should sit between 75°F on the cool end and 90°F on the warm end with a slightly hotter basking spot.
 Their humidity range should be between 20% and 40%.
+Beardies are originally from arid desert environments so they don’t need much humidity!

 - Your bearded dragon may not have enough hides in their enclosure and feel very exposed.
 Make sure there are at least two hides in the enclosure per dragon: one on the cooler end and one on the warmer end of the enclosure.